-This appliance has obtained CE EN13240 approval for burning -
+This appliance has obtained approval from HETAS Ltd., for burning -

-- HETAS approved coal suitable for a closed appliance. - Split Wood logs not exceeding 35cms in length and not over 20% moisture content.
+- \ HETAS approved coal suitable for a closed appliance. - \ Split Wood logs not exceeding 35cms in length and not over 20% moisture content.

 Approval does not cover the use of other fuels either alone or mixed with the suitable fuels listed above.